System Design Space

 The Lyft problem statement

-Heterogeneous microservices, uneven observability, and inconsistent retry and timeout behavior made the platform harder to scale and debug.
+Heterogeneous microservices, uneven observability, and inconsistent retry and timeout behavior: every failure was investigated its own way, and scaling the platform grew painful.

 Matt Klein and platform thinking

-The core idea behind Envoy was to move network responsibilities out of business code and into shared infrastructure, letting teams focus on product logic instead of low-level networking mechanics.
+Envoy's core bet was to move network responsibilities out of business code and into shared infrastructure.
+Then teams reason about product logic instead of reimplementing low-level networking mechanics in every service.

 xDS and dynamic configuration